pheralb/svgl/README.md

 },
 ```

-or to support a different logo for light and dark themes:
+- If the logo has light and dark mode:

 ```json
 {